 The APY period of this report describes case dispositions made by commanders as described below.
-However, effective December 28, 2023, the Offices of Special Trial Counsel (OSTCs) began making case disposition decisions for allegations of sexual assault offenses, and other covered offenses.
+However, effective December 27, 2023, an Office of Special Trial Counsel of the Military Department concerned will make case disposition decisions on sexual assault offenses, and other covered offenses allegedly committed after that date.
+The Offices of Special Trial Counsel may also choose to exercise authority over allegations of sexual assault committed before that date.

 MCIOs initiate an investigation for each Unrestricted Report of sexual assault that falls within their investigative purview.
-Disciplinary action may only be taken against individuals subject to the UCMJ.
+MCIOs and judge advocate personnel report each investigation's outcome/disposition to the Military Department concerned.
+The Military Department concerned may only take disciplinary action against individuals subject to the UCMJ.
 Academy students, who are Service members, are subject to the UCMJ.6 When a Service member commits an offense within a civilian jurisdiction (e.g., state, county, or municipality) in the United States (U.S.), civilian authorities may also prosecute that Service member.
 The civilian authority may choose not to exercise jurisdiction over the case.
 Service member prosecutions by civilian authorities are decisions made on a case-by-case basis.
 Such actions may not yield the same level of case or disposition detail obtained from the military justice system in this report.7

-In cases where special trial counsel do not exercise authority, MCIOs provide reports to military leadership upon the conclusion of an investigation.
+For alleged sexual assault and other covered offenses that predate December 28, 2023, over which a special trial counsel does not exercise authority, MCIOs provide reports to military leadership upon the conclusion of an investigation.
 In consultation with the servicing staff judge advocate (SJA), the subject's military commander reviews available evidence and considers legal action as appropriate.
-However, for crimes of rape, sexual assault, and attempts to commit these crimes, a senior military officer who is at least a special court-martial convening authority (SPCMCA) and in the grade of O-6 (Colonel or Navy Captain) or higher retains initial disposition authority.
+However, for crimes of rape, sexual assault, nonconsensual sodomy, and attempts to commit these crimes, a senior military officer who is at least a special court-martial convening authority (SPCMCA) and in the grade of O-6 (Colonel or Navy Captain) or higher retains initial disposition authority.